golixdotcom/guides/trading/sell_btc_for_ngn_in_nigeria.md

 -**Sell BTC** - Click  on the button to sell your btc.
 - Normally when you place an order it will  be displayed  on the **order book**  and in your account it will be displayed on the **My Pending Orders** and it will attract buyers.
 - Orders are displayed on the  order book starting with the **Best Price** at that moment (cheapest).
-- If you want your BTC o be bought instantly you decide a best price on the market.
+- If you want your BTC to be bought instantly you decide a best price on the market.
-- When a buyer matches your order your Naira is automatically  credited into your NGN wallet.
+- When a buyer matches your order your Naira is automatically  credited into your NGN wallet and you can withdraw.

 [Improve this Tutorial](./https://github.com/golixdotcom/guides/edit/master/trading/sell_btc_with_ngn_in_nigeria.md)